IkanyengAdams/IKAADA488_BCL2401_GroupB_Ikanyeng-Adams_DJS11/README.md

 # Contact

-You can contact me on [linkedin](https://www.linkedin.com/in/ikanyengadams/) or emil me @ikanyengadams2@gmail.com.
+You can contact me on [LinkedIn](https://www.linkedin.com/in/ikanyengadams/) or email me @ikanyengadams2@gmail.com.